The concept of CBD oil effects has always brought controversies, especially among those individuals who haven’t grasped the basics of CBD benefits.

 Usually, the benefits of CBD are overshadowed by fears that it can get you high just because it is classified in the same category as THC.
-Nevertheless, there are several research studies being done on CBD, and certainly or so, their results will help reinstate the belief in the potential benefits of CBD.
+That is just a misconception because several research studies on CBD shows that unlike THC, this doesn’t make you feel high.

 Medically speaking, allergic reactions can be caused by literally any substances that get on or into the body.
 What causes allergies are substances called allergens.
 And everything is actually an allergen – what creates the difference is the susceptibility of an individual to those allergens.

 For instance, one person can be allergic to plant products, while another person can be allergic to animal products.
 Others may not even elicit any allergic reactions at all to anything.
-In susceptible individuals, an allergen is capable of activating the immune system, so much so that the immune system destroys the tissues of the body.
+In susceptible individuals, the immune system may overreact by producing antibodies that “attack” the allergen.

 What causes these Allergies?

 At least 50 million Americans have been diagnosed with allergic reactions.
 CBD can cause potential allergies to people who are susceptible to cannabis allergens.
 If you are allergic to the pollen of marijuana, then you will certainly be allergic to CBD.

 Usually, susceptibility to CBD allergies comes from sensitization and sensitization comes from exposure.
 There are several ways in which you can get exposed to marijuana to aggravate sensitization.
 You can be exposed to marijuana through the following ways: